Are you looking for an easy homemade tempeh recipe? Look no further! We’ve made tempeh for years.

 You can read more about the nutritional benefits of tempeh here.

-Homemade Tempeh recipe with three simple ingredients
+Homemade Tempeh recipe ingredients

 - White Vinegar

 Just three ingredients and you’ve got what you need.
 Vinegar is obviously easy, but if you cannot find a large bag of soybeans in your local store, try any Asian grocery store, which most medium to larger places have.

 For a 5 pound bag (2.2 kg), you can expect to pay about $6.00.